Chilyn/Minesweeper/README.md

 # Minesweeper
-a Minesweeper game for android
+A minesweeper game for android